 Students are provided with a challenging comprehensive education with didactic, laboratory, simulation, and clinical placement components.
-Students will complete a total of 350 hours (23.4 credits) during the program.

 OUR VISION

 The Resuscitation Group seeks to showcase the exceptional healthcare system in Washington State, improve healthcare systems in the region, increase the effectiveness of the healthcare system, enhance the education of healthcare practitioners, and provide a model for other regions and countries.